spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 8. In **workerPoolTemplate.yaml**, change `providerID` to `providerID: nutanix://${CLUSTER_NAME}-m1-mt-0` within the `NutanixMachineTemplate` object.

   :::caution
-  The following modifications are only applicable to VerteX instances.
+  The following modifications in steps 9 and 10 are only applicable to VerteX instances.
   :::

 9. In **controlPlanePoolTemplate.yaml**, edit the KubeadmControlPlane object.
 Include a new line with `rotate-server-certificates: "true"` below the two occurrences of the `kubeletExtraArgs:` line, keeping proper indentation as illustrated below.